 When you’re in the restaurant industry it’s not unlikely for your main products to also be your biggest financial drain.
 That's because without practicing food cost control methods at your restaurant, it is very easy to start slipping into the red.

 So where should you begin?

 A few small changes in your restaurant, such as managing inventory, controlling portions in the kitchen, calculating food costs regularly, and pricing your menu correctly can have a massive impact on your finances.

-Here are a few tips to start managing food cost at your restaurant.
+Here are 7 potential causes of high food cost at your restaurant.

 - Your menu doesn't evenly disperse high and low cost ingredient dishes.